techidaily/site-solve-howtos/source/_posts/how-to-disable-or-remove-windows-defender-a-comprehensive-guide-by-yl-computing.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://eaxpv-info.techidaily.com/updated-free-video-editing-software-8-options-explored-for-2024/"><u>[Updated] Free Video Editing Software 8 Options Explored for 2024</u></a></li>
-<li><a href="https://tiktok-videos.techidaily.com/updated-in-2024-ethical-and-safe-tiktok-following-hacks/"><u>[Updated] In 2024, Ethical and Safe TikTok Following Hacks</u></a></li>
-<li><a href="https://extra-guidance.techidaily.com/2024-approved-rounded-overview-googles-podcast-application-demystified/"><u>2024 Approved Rounded Overview Google's Podcast Application Demystified</u></a></li>
-<li><a href="https://solve-howtos.techidaily.com/dazzling-4k-resolution-july-2019-desktop-and-mobile-background-graphics-by-yl-computing-immerse-yourself-in-stunning-visuals/"><u>Dazzling 4K Resolution July 2019 Desktop and Mobile Background Graphics by YL Computing – Immerse Yourself in Stunning Visuals</u></a></li>
-<li><a href="https://techno-recovery.techidaily.com/discover-the-leading-inflatable-kayaks-a-comprehensive-guide-to-2022s-best-choices-digital-trends/"><u>Discover the Leading Inflatable Kayaks: A Comprehensive Guide to 2022'S Best Choices | Digital Trends</u></a></li>
+<li><a href="https://article-posts.techidaily.com/new-the-essential-marketing-lexicon-20-pivotal-words-and-phrases-for-2024/"><u>[New] The Essential Marketing Lexicon 20 Pivotal Words & Phrases for 2024</u></a></li>
+<li><a href="https://extra-support.techidaily.com/updated-music-transfer-essentials-keeping-your-playlist-alive/"><u>[Updated] Music Transfer Essentials Keeping Your Playlist Alive</u></a></li>
+<li><a href="https://some-knowledge.techidaily.com/1-top-performant-hevc-h265-encoder-software-pour-mac-guide-complet-et-comparatif/"><u>1.
+Top Performant HEVC (H.265) Encoder Software Pour Mac : Guide Complet Et Comparatif</u></a></li>
-<li><a href="https://solve-howtos.techidaily.com/ensuring-graphic-card-longevity-tips-and-tricks-from-yl-software-experts/"><u>Ensuring Graphic Card Longevity - Tips & Tricks From YL Software Experts</u></a></li>
+<li><a href="https://solve-howtos.techidaily.com/guide-to-restore-defaults-for-wireless-networks-in-the-control-panel-tips-from-yl-software-experts/"><u>Guide to Restore Defaults for Wireless Networks in the Control Panel – Tips From YL Software Experts</u></a></li>
-<li><a href="https://solve-howtos.techidaily.com/hardware-detection-failures-with-scanners-understanding-and-fixing-the-problems-for-smoother-performance-by-yl-software-experts/"><u>Hardware Detection Failures with Scanners – Understanding and Fixing the Problems for Smoother Performance by YL Software Experts</u></a></li>
-<li><a href="https://extra-lessons.techidaily.com/in-2024-an-in-depth-guide-to-periscope-recording-procedures/"><u>In 2024, An In-Depth Guide to Periscope Recording Procedures</u></a></li>
-<li><a href="https://pokemon-go-android.techidaily.com/in-2024-where-is-the-best-place-to-catch-dratini-on-poco-f5-5g-drfone-by-drfone-virtual-android/"><u>In 2024, Where Is the Best Place to Catch Dratini On Poco F5 5G | Dr.fone</u></a></li>
+<li><a href="https://techidaily.com/how-to-downgrade-apple-iphone-14-to-the-previous-ios-version-drfone-by-drfone-ios-system-repair-ios-system-repair/"><u>How to Downgrade Apple iPhone 14 to the Previous iOS Version? | Dr.fone</u></a></li>
-<li><a href="https://solve-howtos.techidaily.com/maximizing-your-computers-efficiency-top-tips-from-yl-computing/"><u>Maximizing Your Computer's Efficiency: Top Tips From YL Computing</u></a></li>
+<li><a href="https://solve-howtos.techidaily.com/how-to-verify-your-network-adapter-works-properly-a-comprehensive-guide-yl-computing/"><u>How to Verify Your Network Adapter Works Properly: A Comprehensive Guide - YL Computing</u></a></li>
-<li><a href="https://solve-howtos.techidaily.com/step-by-step-guide-tailoring-your-mouse-preferences-via-the-control-panel-insights-from-yl-software-solutions/"><u>Step-by-Step Guide: Tailoring Your Mouse Preferences via the Control Panel - Insights From YL Software Solutions</u></a></li>
+<li><a href="https://discover-exclusive.techidaily.com/identifying-graphics-card-slowdowns-expert-tips-from-yl-software-solutions/"><u>Identifying Graphics Card Slowdowns: Expert Tips From YL Software Solutions</u></a></li>
+<li><a href="https://android-location-track.techidaily.com/in-2024-how-to-detect-and-remove-spyware-on-honor-magic-6-drfone-by-drfone-virtual-android/"><u>In 2024, How to Detect and Remove Spyware on Honor Magic 6? | Dr.fone</u></a></li>
+<li><a href="https://ios-unlock.techidaily.com/in-2024-unlocking-apple-iphone-13-lock-screen-3-foolproof-methods-that-actually-work-by-drfone-ios/"><u>In 2024, Unlocking Apple iPhone 13 Lock Screen 3 Foolproof Methods that Actually Work</u></a></li>
+<li><a href="https://solve-howtos.techidaily.com/is-your-scanner-due-for-an-update-find-out-how-with-yl-computings-latest-software-solutions/"><u>Is Your Scanner Due for an Update?
+Find Out How with YL Computing's Latest Software Solutions</u></a></li>
-<li><a href="https://solve-howtos.techidaily.com/troubleshooting-failed-driver-installations-on-windows-10-insights-from-yl-computings-expert-guide/"><u>Troubleshooting Failed Driver Installations on Windows 10: Insights From YL Computing's Expert Guide</u></a></li>
+<li><a href="https://solve-howtos.techidaily.com/locating-your-pcs-security-a-guide-on-monitoring-windows-defender-activity-insights-from-yl-computing/"><u>Locating Your PC's Security: A Guide on Monitoring Window's Defender Activity - Insights From YL Computing</u></a></li>
-<li><a href="https://hardware-tips.techidaily.com/why-you-need-an-ergonomic-mouse-today-essential-tips-by-zdnet/"><u>Why You Need an Ergonomic Mouse Today - Essential Tips by ZDNet</u></a></li>
-<li><a href="https://solve-howtos.techidaily.com/yl-computings-guide-joining-the-ico-wave-with-confidence/"><u>YL Computing's Guide: Joining the ICO Wave with Confidence</u></a></li>
+<li><a href="https://solve-howtos.techidaily.com/new-hardware-woes-why-your-internet-is-down-after-upgrading-to-the-latest-network-card-expert-fixes-by-yl-software/"><u>New Hardware Woes: Why Your Internet Is Down After Upgrading to the Latest Network Card – Expert Fixes by YL Software</u></a></li>
+<li><a href="https://facebook-videos.techidaily.com/revolutionize-your-profile-picture-top-11-online-makers-ranked-for-2024/"><u>Revolutionize Your Profile Picture Top 11 Online Makers Ranked for 2024</u></a></li>
-<li><a href="https://techidaily.com/your-complete-guide-to-reset-xiaomi-redmi-12-5g-drfone-by-drfone-reset-android-reset-android/"><u>Your Complete Guide To Reset Xiaomi Redmi 12 5G | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/super-easy-ways-to-deal-with-samsung-galaxy-a15-5g-unresponsive-screen-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Super Easy Ways To Deal with Samsung Galaxy A15 5G Unresponsive Screen | Dr.fone</u></a></li>
+<li><a href="https://solve-howtos.techidaily.com/top-reasons-for-sluggish-performance-on-your-pc-insights-from-yl-software/"><u>Top Reasons for Sluggish Performance on Your PC: Insights From YL Software</u></a></li>
+<li><a href="https://facebook-video-files.techidaily.com/transcribing-chats-efficient-techniques-for-fb-live-recordings/"><u>Transcribing Chats Efficient Techniques for FB Live Recordings</u></a></li>
+<li><a href="https://solve-howtos.techidaily.com/unraveling-the-downfall-key-factors-behind-the-collapse-of-the-qin-empire-insights-by-yl-technologies/"><u>Unraveling the Downfall: Key Factors Behind the Collapse of the Qin Empire - Insights by YL Technologies</u></a></li>
+<li><a href="https://solve-howtos.techidaily.com/updating-your-pcs-graphics-driver-a-step-by-step-guide-tech-support-central/"><u>Updating Your PC's Graphics Driver: A Step-by-Step Guide - Tech Support Central</u></a></li>
+<li><a href="https://solve-howtos.techidaily.com/yl-computings-pebble-mind-stunning-backdrop-graphics-and-desktop-scenes/"><u>YL Computing's Pebble Mind - Stunning Backdrop Graphics & Desktop Scenes</u></a></li>
 </ul></div>